elizabethdaly/project-machine-learning/README.md

 - Data set **data/powerproduction.csv**
 - **static/index.html** file for the web server front end.
 - **MLserver.py** file for flask server at repository top level.
-- **deploy/app.py** edited flask app for hosting on PythonAnywhere
 - Model files in **models** subdirectory.
     - **poly-reg.pkl** (polynomial regression)
 	- **svm-reg.pkl** (support vector machine regression)
 	- **scalerX.pkl** (scaler pre-processing for SVM regression above)
 	- **neural-nw.h5** (sequential neural network)
 - **requirements.txt** requirements to run flask app in a virtual environment.
+- **deploy/app.py** edited flask app for hosting on PythonAnywhere
 - Some references in **references** subdirectory.
 - All images in **img** subdirectory.
 - Rough work/old files in **rough** subdirectory.

 (Please note that the commands to save the model files have been commented out in the Jupyter notebook so that my final models are not overwritten.
-If you wish to resave, just remove comments.)
+If you wish to resave them, just remove the comments.)

-## Installing packages and running the server
+## Installing packages and running the server on your localhost
 Download and install the Anaconda distribution of Python from the link above.
 Most packages (Jupyter notebook, Pandas, matplotlib, NumPy, and Scikit-learn) come as part of that distribution.
 I used the Python package management system (PIP) to install any additional packages, such as TensorFlow and Flask, as follows:
 1. First make sure you are using an up-to-date version of pip
 ```python -m pip install --upgrade pip```